Cruising poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Burns fully commits to the undercover operation, moving into a new apartment in the Village and beginning his immersion into the gay leather bar scene as a patrolling presence., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Burns witnesses a murder attempt in Morningside Park and pursues a suspect.
+Of particular interest, this crucial beat Burns witnesses a murder attempt in Morningside Park and pursues a suspect.
 This raises the stakes dramatically and blurs the line between his real identity and his undercover persona as he becomes personally involved., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Burns identifies Stuart's killer, Skip Lee, through evidence and confronts him.
 The arrest appears to resolve the case, allowing Burns to synthesize his experience and attempt to return to his former life., demonstrating the transformation achieved throughout the journey.